ffich/CHAOS/README.md

 - **General OS Configuration**: this includes the OS tick definition (depending on how fast the timer interrupt that calls the Os_Tick() runs) and other general configuraiton.

 ## OS integration
 Integration of **CHAOS** is straightforward.
-In order to run, the OS needs two functions to be called:
+In order to run, the user needs to:

 - **OS_Start()**: to be called in the program main function after the system basic initialization.
 - **OS_Tick()**: to be called inside a periodic timer interrupt (Typically a core tick timer or something similar).